-In 2015, the Group continued to provide services to established telecommunications service providers.
+In 2016, the Group continued to provide services to established telecommunications service providers.
 The Group continued to seek further cooperation with customers in the telecommunications industry, as well as business opportunities with other telecommunications service providers.
-There was an increase in revenue of the Group from telecommunications service providers for the year ended 31 December 2015 of approximately 2% as compared with last year.
+However, due to the fierce competition in the CRM and telecommunications industry, there was a decrease in revenue of the Group from telecommunications service providers for the year ended 31 December 2016 of approximately 2% as compared with last year.